How many vegans are in the world? Over the half-century, veganism has been the minority of another minority.

 What does that mean?
-According to a 2015 survey run in America, 3.4 per cent of the population were vegetarian, and just 0.4 per cent were vegan.
+According to a 2015 survey run in America, 3.4 percent of the population were vegetarian, and just 0.4 percent were vegan.

-But, things have changed fast since, and according to The Economist, 2019 is the year of the vegan.
-Searching Google for veganism shows an increase of 550 per cent over the last five years.
+But things have changed fast since, and according to The Economist, 2019 is the year of the vegan.
+Searching Google for veganism shows an increase of 550 percent over the last five years.

-In the U.S., we’ve jumped from 0.4 per cent to almost 3.5 per cent that identifies as ‘vegan’.
-In the U.K. alone, veganism has risen by 300 per cent over the previous five years, reaching 650,000 citizens.
+In the U.S., we’ve jumped from 0.4 percent to almost 3.5 percent that identifies as ‘vegan’.
+In the U.K. alone, veganism has risen by 300 percent over the previous five years, reaching 650,000 citizens.

-That’s just a bit above 1 per cent of the country’s total population.
+That’s just a bit above 1 percent of the country’s total population.

 Vegan Inflated Numbers

 Well, it is essential to understand that veganism is a specific lifestyle and not just a ‘plant-based’ diet.

-So if you do not have a cruelty-free lifestyle then you’re not vegan but just a plant-based eater.
+So if you do not have a cruelty-free lifestyle, then you’re not vegan but just a plant-based eater.

 My partner and my parents are flexitarians.
 That means they choose to eat what they want when they want.

 They eat plant-based foods.
-But that catalogues them as vegetarians to media, which then would only inflate the data relating to the numbers of vegans.
+But that catalogs them as vegetarians to media, which then would only inflate the data relating to the numbers of vegans.

-Also, as it is the case with my parents and my partner, the choices for food are frequently changing, so does the data.
+Also, as is the case with my parents and my partner, the choices for food are frequently changing, and so does the data.

 Vegan, Not Vegetarian